lyonisaac/ynab_utils/ynab_duplicate_payee_cleanup/README.md

 2. Select "🏠 Walmart" as the target payee (because it has an emoji)
 3. Move all transactions from "Walmart " and "walmart" to "🏠 Walmart"
 4. Mark "Walmart " and "walmart" as deleted

+## Interactive Mode

+In interactive mode, for each group of duplicates you'll be prompted with:
+- List of all payees in the duplicate group
+- The automatically selected target payee (which will be kept)
+- Options to:
+  - Accept (y): Merge the duplicates
+  - Reject (n): Skip this group and continue to the next
+  - Quit (q): Exit the program

 ## Disclaimer